 The Company has employment agreements with Messrs.
-Barrack, Ganzi, Wu, Sanders and Redington, which set forth the terms and conditions of their roles with, and their oversight and management of the day-to-day business operations, of the Company.
+Ganzi, Jenkins, Wu, Sanders and Stewart and Ms. Kim, which set forth the terms and conditions of their roles with, and their oversight and management of the day-to-day business operations, of the Company.
+The employment agreements of Messrs.
+Jenkins and Stewart were amended and restated on March 28, 2022, in connection with their appointments as President and Chief Investment Officer and Chief Operating Officer, respectively.
+In addition, the Company amended and restated the employment agreement of Mr. Wu on March 28, 2022.
 Below is a summary of the terms of these employment agreements.

 In addition, on March 30, 2021, we entered into a separation and release agreement with Thomas J. Barrack, Jr. in connection with Mr. Barrack's separation from the Company effective April 1, 2021.
 See "-Separation Agreement with Thomas J. Barrack, Jr." below.
-Further, during 2020, we entered into separation and release agreements with each of Mark M. Hedstrom, our former Chief Financial Officer, Chief Operating Officer and Treasurer, Darren J. Tangen, our former President, and Kevin P. Traenkle, our former Chief Investment Officer.
-See "-Other NEO Separation Agreements" below.
+Mr. Barrack resigned from the Board on July 22, 2021.